HeroGamers/HeroGamers/README.md

 <a href="https://myoctocat.com" target="_blank"><img align="right" width="200px" height="auto" alt="Hero's Octocat" src="./img/octocat.svg"></a>

 Or, that's at least what I'm called by most of those that I've met throughout the years online!
-My real name is Marcus, and I currently live in Denmark where I'm studying [Software Technology](https://www.dtu.dk/english/education/bachelor-beng-and-bsc-/beng/software-technology) at the [Technical University of Denmark](https://www.dtu.dk/english).
+My real name is Marcus, and I currently live in Denmark, where I'm studying [Software Technology](https://www.dtu.dk/english/education/bachelor-beng-and-bsc-/beng/software-technology) at the [Technical University of Denmark](https://www.dtu.dk/english).
 Currently I'm planning on going for the MSc programme in Computer Science and Engineering.

 I spend most of my time in school or working, but whenever I have some extra time on my hands, I use it to chill with some side-projects, gaming with friends or just browsning the World Wide Web!

 <!-- Socials -->
-## Social Media
+### 🌍 Social Media

 You can find me all over the web, but here are some sites, just to list a few!